gem/oq-irmt-qgis/svir/help/source/04_irmt_settings.rst

 datasets, tools and models.
 In the :guilabel:`IRMT Settings` dialog displayed in :numref:`fig-connection-settings`, credentials must be inserted to authenticate the user and to allow the user to log into the OQ-Platform.
-In the :guilabel:`Host` field insert the URL of GEM's production installation of the `OQ-Platform <https://platform.openquake.org>`_ or a different installation if you have URL access.
+In the :guilabel:`Host` field insert the URL of GEM production installation of the `OQ-Platform <https://platform.openquake.org>`_ or a different installation if you have URL access.
 If you still haven't registered to use the OQ-Platform, you can do so by clicking :guilabel:`Register to the OQ-Platform`.
 This will